bgasparotto/data-structures/src/main/java/com/bgasparotto/datastructures/datastructure/README.md

 - The last node is called *tail* always point to `null`, because nothing comes after it;
 - The list has only to store the reference of the first node (head);

+> *Circular Linked List*
+>
+> It's a variation of Singly Linked List, where the last node points to the head node, so you can
+> transverse the whole list starting at any point.

 ### Insertion O(1)
 You only insert elements at the front of the list, otherwise you would need to transverse all nodes until you get to the last node.